rohdelab/drcdt_face/README.md

 # Local Sliced-Wasserstein Feature Sets for Illumination-invariant Face Recognition

 This repository contains the Python implementation of Dicrete RCDT transform and its application on illumination-invariant face recognition (paper link: https://arxiv.org/abs/2202.10642).
-It is also a part of PyTransKit (https://github.com/rohdelab/PyTransKit).
+It is also a part of PyTransKit (link: https://github.com/rohdelab/PyTransKit).

 # DRCDT-NS based Illumination-invariant Face Recognition Demo